nerdedi/windgapacademy/IMPLEMENTATION-SUMMARY.md

 1. **Frontend Server**:
    - Vite development server on port 4000
-   - Serving React application and static demo files
+   - Serving a single-page React application where demos are implemented as routes/components (no need for separate static demo HTML files)
    - Hot module replacement enabled

 2. **Backend Server**: